Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How many of us have purchased Christmas decorations or a gift for someone's birthday or anniversary only for the time to come and forgetting about the item or where we put it?
 I use my faithful calendar.

 I have a steel front door so when I want to remember something, I'll stick the note on the door with a magnet.
 This way when I leave, I can't help but see the note and remember!
-I just leave several magnets attached to the door in case I need them.

 Now in December, I put down the Christmas decorations that I need or wish for, after I have seen exactly what I need.
 It makes it super easy to pick up just what I need.